Maggie’s Kitchen Sink Veggie Burger

 • Customize with your favorite herbs and spices.

-• If you have leftover spaghetti sauce instead of salsa, use it in the same proportion but swap the chili powder, cumin
+• If you have leftover spaghetti sauce instead of salsa, use in the same proportion but swap the chili powder, cumin and coriander for Italian seasoning blend, basil and oregano.

-• The nuts add a great texture boost, but you can leave them out for a nut-free version.
-You can also add sunflower
+• The nuts add a great texture boost, but you can leave them out for a nut free version.
+You can also add sunflower seeds if those are appropriate for those who may be allergic to tree nuts.